mcsee/Software-Design-Articles/Articles/Blogging/Top 10 Software Developer Self-Improvement Sites/readme.md

 ![Top 10 Software Developer Self-Improvement Sites](Top%2010%20Software%20Developer%20Self-Improvement%20Sites.gif)

+*What are the most helpful online tools to self-improve as a developer/software engineer*

 > TL;DR: What are the most helpful online tools to self-improve as a developer/software engineer

 When it comes to finding an online community to help you improve as a software developer, there are many options available.